LucasZNK/multi-thread-server/README.md

 Adding support for dynamic content (e.g. through the use of templates or a server-side scripting language) Improving error handling and logging
 Adding support for TLS/SSL to secure connections
+Error handling
+Dynamic setup of threads based on the hardware available Get hardware available